Despite a good number of CMSs existing today, WordPress remains the most popular platform for many different types of websites.

-Even such a charmless thing, like shredding technology, can have a website that will fascinate people who are light-years away from this industry!
+Even such a charmless thing like shredding technology can fascinate people who are light-years away from this industry!

-Given that WordPress engine is free, it’s normal to assume that building a website on WordPress is cheap, too.
+Given that WordPress engine is free, it’s reasonable to assume that building a website on WordPress is cheap, too.

 If you google something like “build a custom WordPress website”, you’ll see an ocean of freelance WordPress developers and agencies offering their services.
 The price tag often varies depending on where a developer or an agency is located.
 For example, when we searched Fiverr and limited our search only to top-rated developers, we get quite a range of offers:

-Looks like the average cost to develop a WordPress website with a freelance developer is 500-600 euros.
+Looks like the average cost to develop a WordPress website with a freelance developer is £500-600.

 Why develop a WordPress website